 How can I replicate the Marshmallow Test at home to see if my preschooler will be successful in life?

 You can't!
 Seriously, this test was not done with parents, but with a specific lab protocol.
 And if this is your focus, you're missing the point.
 The point is that children CAN develop the ability to self-regulate in early childhood and it will help them achieve their goals in life.
 The question is HOW to help them develop that ability (which is our next post.)
-If you're doing those things, then you don't have to test your child.
+If you're raising an emotionally intelligent child, then you don't have to test your child.
 You know they're developing the emotional regulation to be successful and happy.
 So there's no need to test your child; just ask yourself if you as the parent are doing the things we talk about in the next post.

-Wasn't there follow-up research that showed that the child has to trust that the adult promising the double treat will really deliver?
+Wasn't there follow-up research that showed that the child has to trust that the adult promising that the double treat will really deliver, so that kids from food-insecure backgrounds could not be reliably tested?
 Yes, indeed.
-If the researcher made himself seem unreliable (for instance, by promising toys that turned out not to be in the room), the children were much more likely to eat the first treat immediately.
+If the researcher purposely made himself seem unreliable (for instance, by promising toys that turned out not to be in the room), the children were much more likely to eat the first treat immediately.
 That's a smart response if you don't trust the adult to keep their promises.
 And certainly some children have grown up in situations where if you don't eat now, there might not be food later, so they've learned that it's smarter to go for immediate gratification.
-But none of this invalidates Mischel's findings that the children who were able to delay eating the treat -- when they wanted to -- were also able to be more successful throughout life.
+But none of this invalidates Mischel's findings that the children who were able to delay eating the treat -- when they wanted to because they thought that was the most likely path to getting what they wanted -- were also able to be more successful throughout life.

 Well, the kids did have to come up with strategies to avoid eating the marshmallow, and it certainly makes sense that children who had more intellectual resource would be more successful at that.
-These strategies ranged from stroking the marshmallow lovingly (guess how long it took to reach the child's mouth?) to covering the marshmallow so it wasn't visible and focusing on a toy (which, yes, was an effective strategy to resist eating the treat.)
-But the ability to distract themselves with strategies wouldn't be a simple question of IQ; it might well have more to do with creativity, and the emotional regulation to hold their impulses in check.
+These strategies ranged from not-so helpful, like stroking the marshmallow lovingly (guess how long it took to reach the child's mouth?) to covering the marshmallow so it wasn't visible and focusing on a toy (which, yes, was an effective strategy to resist eating the treat.)
+But the ability to distract themselves with strategies wouldn't be a simple question of IQ; it might well have more to do with creativity, as well as the emotional regulation to hold their impulses in check.

 Don't forget that the high-delayers were also more successful with peers, more cooperative with parents and physically healthier as adults, all of which would probably have more to do with emotional regulation than with IQ.
 So we're talking about success in many areas of life, not just IQ-related.

-Finally, in Mischel's original sample, the children were all from families who either worked at Stanford or were grad students, so they were all, as Mischel himself said, from a highly intelligent subsection of the population.
+Finally, in Mischel's original sample, the children were all from families who either worked at Stanford or were grad students, so they were all, according to Mischel himself, from a "highly intelligent subsection of the population."
+At the very least, they were probably from uniformly privileged backgrounds.
 And yet even within this cohort, there were significant differences in outcome -- which would be unlikely to come just from intelligence, since all of these kids would have scored much higher than average on IQ tests.
+The differences certainly could have resulted from different levels of stress in the home, however.

 How come French kids are better at the Marshmallow test?